 “They really don’t want a Bridgeport casino,” Verrengia said.
 “The governor wants the Bridgeport casino.
 The model they’re talking about, the tribes investing $100 million and the state coming up with the money to build a hotel around that, that’s just outright bizarre given we had a private major casino willing to spend a half billion dollars to build a full destination casino with all private funds.”

-Connecticut tribes want sports betting but they really want online gambling.
+The tribes want sports betting but the real Holy Grail for them would be to get online casinos in Connecticut.
 Verrengia hopes the latter will be the catalyst for an agreement on a comprehensive gaming resolution.